renatotbueno/docker-php-env/README.md

 Into the **sorl** path you will find a *mycore* path that contains all solr configuration.
 The most important files are:
 - **core.properties** contains the database informations
-- **conf > data-config** contains the SQL to import data from your database to your solr core
+- **conf > data-config.xml** contains the SQL to import data from your database to your solr core
 - **conf > managed-schema** contains all your core fields ( your will find a commented section <!-- *my fields* -> )